-A lawyer, a businesswoman, a campaigner and a cabinet minister, Sayeeda Warsi has had many roles, but she is best known for being the first Muslim to serve in a British cabinet and the foremost Muslim politician in the Western world.
+A lawyer, a businesswoman, a campaigner and a cabinet minister, Sayeeda Warsi has had many roles, but she is best known for being the first Muslim to serve in a British cabinet.
 In August 2014 she resigned from Government citing the Government’s “morally indefensible” policy on Gaza.

 One of five girls born to immigrants of Pakistani origin in Dewsbury, West Yorkshire, Sayeeda studied law at Leeds University, going on to work for the Crown Prosecution Service before setting up her own legal practice.

 Her father, a former mill-worker and bus driver who set up his own business, instilled in her values of freedom, responsibility and aspiration.
 These are the values that inspired her to get involved in the Conservative Party and it was there that she became Vice Chairman and adviser to the leader, Michael Howard, in 2004.

 In 2007 she was elevated to the House of Lords aged 36, making her the youngest peer in Parliament.
 Later that year she travelled to Sudan and famously helped to secure the release of the British teacher Gillian Gibbons who was on trial for blasphemy.

 A racial justice campaigner for many years, instrumental in the launch of Operation Black Vote and serving six years at the Joseph Rowntree Charitable Trust, Sayeeda took on Nick Griffin on Question Time in 2009.
 It was the first time the British National Party leader appeared on a flagship BBC political show.
 Her performance singled her out as ‘sharp, articulate, unhysterical and warmly engaging’ (Observer).